AustinBearden/csci437-low-level-game/README.md

 ### Implementation

-A game that is built from ground up without using a pre-built game engine:
+A game, written in JavaScript, that is built from the ground up without using a pre-built game engine:

-1) Hi
+1) Arrow-key input

-2) Hey
+2) Game time limit

+3) Side scroller background